Top 10 Mormon Tabernacle Choir Christmas Videos on YouTube

 1. David Archuleta and the Mormon Tabernacle Choir—A Wondrous Christmas

-David Archuleta’s Christmas special is the most-watched of any Music and the Spoken Word broadcast on our YouTube channel.
+David Archuleta’s Christmas special is the most-watched of any Music & the Spoken Word broadcast on our YouTube channel.
 The special has more than 2.6 million views and has been watched for over 21 million minutes.
 Impressive!

 2. Silent Night—David Archuleta and Mormon Tabernacle Choir